 Buyer’s Guide

-We have had a thorough discussion on the best types of bushcraft camping stoves.
-Now, it is time to look at certain factors you should consider before making a final decision.
+We have thoroughly discussed the best types of bushcraft camping stoves.
+Now, it is time to consider certain factors before making a final decision.

 Size and Weight

-When you are going camping, your stove must fit well either in your car or your backpack.
+When you go camping, your stove must fit well in your car or your backpack.
 Therefore, it becomes important to consider the size and weight of the burner.
-The more light-weighted the stove is, the more portable and easier to carry it will become.
+The lighter the stove, the more portable and easier it will be to carry.

-Keep in mind the weight you will have to bear with the fuel if you do not go for an organic or wood camping stove.
-So, make an analyzed decision after considering everything.
+Keep in mind the weight you will have to bear with the fuel if you do not choose an organic or wood camping stove.
+So, after considering everything, make an analyzed decision.

 Fuel Type and Capacity

-Make sure to decide first which type of fuel you prefer.
-If you wish to use a burner that runs on organic biomass, then going for a liquefied petroleum gas stove does not sound prudent at all.
+First, decide which type of fuel you prefer.
+If you wish to use a burner that runs on organic biomass, then a liquefied petroleum gas stove does not sound prudent.

-So always pay heed to the type of fuel on which the stove operates.
+So always pay heed to the type of fuel the stove operates.
 There are three kinds of fuel that stoves use for lightning.

 - Liquid fuel stove – Kerosene, Jet fuel